| What is Insomnia ?

 internal concept of it.
 The insomnia experienced by shift workers is

-- Estrogen is considered to play a significant role in women’s mental
+also a circadian rhythm sleep disorder.
+Estrogen is considered to play a significant role in women’s mental

 health (including insomnia).
 A conceptual model of how estrogen affects